hasnainroopawalla/Captcha-Classification/README.md

 ![Results 1](https://github.com/hasnainroopawalla/Captcha-Classification/blob/main/images/results.PNG)
 ![Results 2](https://github.com/hasnainroopawalla/Captcha-Classification/blob/main/images/results2.PNG)

+Best results were obtained by using Decision Trees with Adaptive Boosting (maxSplits=30) with the following metrics:

+* A training accuracy of ~97% was obtained
+* Validation accuracy of ~82% was obtained (better evaluation can be performed using cross-validation)
-An accuracy of ~61% was obtained on a Hidden Test Set
+* Accuracy of ~61% was obtained on a Hidden Test Set

 ## Future work
 * Splitting of Digits (overlap) - Conduct repeated (and controlled) Erosion followed by Dilation to break connected components